millipedes/project_maker/README.md

 ```
 $ sudo mv ./bin/main /usr/bin/my_binary
 ```
-Finally, go to the file `src/constants_macros/include/constants.h` and change the paths to reflect your default files.

 ### Windows and Mac
 For WindowsOS and MacOS users, I cannot support these operating systems.
 If you